Communication by Means of Thermal Noise: Towards Networks with Extremely Low Power Consumption: Wireless Information Transfer with Thermal Noise Modulation

 Considering a pure LOS link between the transmitter and the receiver without any multipath components and ignoring time delays, according to the Friis transmission equation \cite{Goldsmith}, the received signal is obtained as

 where $d$ is the distance between terminals, $G_t/G_r$ are transmit/receive antenna gains, and $\lambda$ is the wavelength.
 A software-defined radio (SDR)-based receiver with carrier frequency $f_c$ and sampling rate $f_s$ can be used to obtain complex baseband samples for further processing.
 In light of this information, received complex baseband signal is obtained as $s_B(t)=\text{LPF}\left\lbrace s_{RF}(t)e^{-j2\pi f_c t}\right\rbrace $, where its sampled version can be denoted by $s_B[n]$ (or simply by $s_n$).
 Here, $\text{LPF}$ stands for low-pass filtering after downconversion.
 Filtering operations within the SDR ensure a band-limited white noise process at the output with independent in-phase and quadrature components.
-As a result, the $n$th sample in the complex baseband can be represented as
+As a result, the $n$th sample in the complex baseband can be represented as\footnote{In case of fading, the system can still operate using clever algorithms instead of threshold-based detection if the channel coefficient remains the same for $T_b$ seconds.
+For the architecture of Fig. 4, classical channel estimation might not be possible since we cannot transmit pilot signals.}

 where $r_n$ stands for the samples of the received useful signal stemming from the thermal noise generated by the transmitter while $w_n$ is the additive while Gaussian noise (AWGN) sample introduced due to the receiver circuitry (amplification, filtering, and downconversion).
 In other words, received complex baseband samples include not only the information carrying noise terms but also the disruptive noise terms added on top of them.
 In simple terms, the variance of $w_n$ is fixed and proportional to $\sigma_w^2 \sim kTB$, where $B\approx f_s$ according to the Nyquist theorem.
 On the other hand, the variance of $r_n$ changes with respect to the selected resistor at the transmitter and proportional to $\sigma_r^2 \sim 4kTR_i B P_G$ for $i\in \left\lbrace L,H \right\rbrace $, where $P_G$ stands for the overall path gain including free space propagation loss and antenna gains, i.e., $P_G \propto (\frac{\lambda}{4 \pi d})^2 G_t G_r$.
 As shown in Fig. 4, the primary task of the receiver is to make a decision on the transmitted bit by processing the received samples ($s_n$) accordingly.